aibtw/Auto-Follower-Cart/README.md

   - Perform pose estimation.
   - Find the position of the user in real world using the information of pose estimation.
   - Use this information to control the robot to move forward, backward, left, or right.

+## The phone app
+The app is provided as AutoCart.slx file.
+This needs to be build using Simulink.
+Please refer to proper instructions from the MATLAB documentation.